w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 In synchronous backing we can imagine parablocks on a conveyor belt with the following properties:

-- the belt is synched with the relay chain: every parablock is generated and backed every 6 seconds, and included every 12 seconds
+- The belt is in sync with the relay chain - every parablock is generated and backed every 6 seconds, and included every 12 seconds
 - the belt can carry only one parablock at a time (no [pipelining](#pipelining))